opulencephp/docs/orm-repositories.md

 $repo->add($postToAdd);
 ```

-The new post will be scheduled for addition by the unit of work.
+The new post will be scheduled for insertion by the unit of work.

 <h4 id="delete">Deleting Entities</h4>
 ```php